 But, that only underscores how useful and versatile this resolution is!
 Here are some examples where it could be useful.

 If you want to get a handle on your weight, PAY ATTENTION to your stomach.
 When it says it’s hungry, then eat.
 I don’t know about you but I might eat when I’m bored, anxious, and want a little taste treat, not just when I am hungry.
 I often eat a meal because the clock says it’s mealtime.
 Now I check in with my stomach instead.
 Maybe that means I eat a little earlier or later.
 Paying attention to my stomach, I stop when I’m no longer hungry.
 Not stuffed!
 Big distinction!
 I am finding that when I pay attention to my stomach, the scale is kinder.
-And if I pay attention to the taste of the food, instead of gobbling, I am satisfied with less, and have even found some treat to be tasteless rather than a delicious reward.
+And if I pay attention to the taste of the food, instead of gobbling, I am satisfied with less and have even found some treats to be tasteless rather than a delicious reward.
 Good to know!

 If you want to get more exercise, PAY ATTENTION to your body when it wants to move.
 Then pay attention when it says it’s had enough so that you don’t get so sore you develop a negative attitude toward movement, which is best if it’s joyful.